JowoScript/JowoScript/README.md

 <li>SEJAUH YANG DIIZINKAN OLEH HUKUM SETEMPAT, KAMI MENGECUALIKAN JAMINAN TERSIRAT APA PUN, TERMASUK KELAYAKAN UNTUK DIPERDAGANGKAN, KUALITAS YANG MEMUASKAN, KESESUAIAN UNTUK TUJUAN TERTENTU, KECAKAPAN USAHA, DAN KETIADAAN PELANGGARAN.</li>
 </ul>

-### Legal Rights of Technology Creators and Basic Regulatory Requirements for Registration and Purchase (if you buy and if you don't buy, just watch because the real stuff and fake stuff is different) the real stuff have label powered PT JowoScript Technology Indonesia.
+### Legal Rights of Technology Muhammad Nurcahyo Pratomo and Basic Regulatory Requirements for Registration and Purchase (if you buy and if you don't buy, just watch because the real stuff and fake stuff is different) the real stuff have label powered PT JowoScript Technology Indonesia.
 Specifically for purchasing licensed products.
 So whos stupid until now
 <div align="justify">
 <ol>
 	<li>Trust the god only one name is allah [the bible old not modified, Al-Qur'an, Al-Kitab] and write permanent code agreement in new compute bytecode in kingdom technology environment</li>